-BCOM annually trains faculty, staff and students on emergency preparedness.
-BCOM's website contains emergency procedures to follow as well as resources related to support for emergency planning, response and recovery: https://bcomnm.org/campus-safety-and-security/.
-BCOM tests the functionality of its plan through evacuation drills and tests of its emergency notification system.
+Burrell annually trains faculty, staff and students on emergency preparedness.
+The College's website contains emergency procedures to follow as well as resources related to support for emergency planning, response and recovery: https://bcommm.org/campus-safety-and-security/.
+Burrell tests the functionality of its plan through evacuation drills and joins NMSU in tests of its emergency notification system.